Buckling analysis of a steel connection (AISC)

 Let’s launch the IDEA StatiCa Connection application.
 Create a new project by selecting a template closest to the required design and fill the name and the description of the project.
 After choosing the required properties, confirm by Create project.

-Since you work under the AISC code, make sure to set the imperial units (see How to change the system of units).
+Since you work under the AISC code, set the imperial units (see How to change the system of units).

 Start with the modification of the joint geometry.
 Right-click on the web of the continuous beam opens the context menu with all available actions for the beams.
 Use the Plus button to add a new cross-section.

 Choose the I profile, the W(Imp) category, and W(Imp)8X31 cross-section.

 Proceed with the change of cross-section on the perpendicular member.
 Again, use the right mouse button click on the web and choose Plus to add a new cross-section.
 Select the HSS(Imp)3X3X3/16 cross-section.

 Now you can adjust the properties of the beam B1 with a squared cross-section.
 Follow the picture below.

 Read more about the Model type and Forces in parameters in How to model a single bolt connection (Model type) and How to define correct load position (Forces in) articles.

 3 Load effects